FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 ```math
 	E_{j+1} = E_j + \left ( -2 \mu E_j + \frac{\sigma}{2} \right ) \tau + \sqrt{\sigma} x_j (W_{j+1} - W_j).
 ```
-However, we cannot use Euler--Maruyama for time-stepping (3) since the Euler--Maruyama is "Itô"-thinking.
+However, we cannot use Euler--Maruyama for time-stepping (4) since the Euler--Maruyama involves s "Itô"-thinking.
 To time-step (4) we have to approximate ``g`` in the middle of the time-step.
 There are many ways to do that, one of which is the, so called, Euler--Heun method: